-Even though when tested, Peter had failed in his devotion to Jesus so miserably, his failure demonstrates the supreme and unconditional love that our Lord has for all who come to Him, a love which never lets go regardless of our failings.
-Peter was not banished from the Lord because of his failings, as grievous as they were; rather Jesus came back to Peter in order to reassure him of His love for him.
+Even though when tested, Peter had failed in his devotion to Jesus so miserably, his failure demonstrates the supreme and unconditional love that our Lord has for all who come to Him, a love which never forsakes us, regardless of our failings.
+Peter was not banished from the Lord because of his failings, as grievous as they were; rather Jesus came back for Peter to reassure him of His love for him.

 Despite his failings, Jesus commanded Peter three times to feed His sheep.
 And just as He had done at the Sea of Galilee when He first called Peter and his brother Andrew to follow Him (Matthew 4:19), so at this time as He came back to reaffirm His love for Peter, Jesus once again commanded him, this time with emphasis, saying: “Follow me!”
 (John 21:19).